CattoFace/barrcodes/content/posts/graveler-simulation.md

 | 10           | 880.1ms | 5.198x                | 0.5198            |
 | 12           | 815.4ms | 5.611x                | 0.4676            |

-The `Speedup / threads` column helps measure at what point does tan algorithm stop scaling as well.
+The `Speedup / threads` column helps measure at what point does the algorithm stop scaling as well.
 From these results, it looks like going for more than 6 threads hardly helps, and sometimes even hurts the performance.
 Even with 6 threads the scaling was not as good as expected, only 5.279x and not 6x.